-Overview of Power of Attorney
+Expertise in Power of Attorney (POA)

-A Power of attorney is a crucial document amongst various legally important documents for giving authority to some person to do/manage a certain act, property, finances, business or medical affairs, etc on behalf of the real owner.
+A Power of attorney is a crucial Document amongst various legally important Documents for giving authority to some person to do/manage a certain act, property, finances, business or medical affairs, etc on behalf of the real owner.
 There are two parties to an agreement of power of attorney.
 The person who makes a PoA and appoints another person to act on his/her behalf is called a principal/ donor/ grantor and the person to whom such authority is given is called an agent or a power of attorney holder.

 It depends on the principal to give extensive or limited rights to the attorney holder with regard to decision-making of the work/responsibility given to him.